DataBooster/DbWebApi/README.md

 ### UserName
 Recording current username is a common auditing requirement.
 Since the Web API never trust any self-identify username sent from client request data.
 So if a stored procedure requires the username as a parameter, the Web API should always replace that parameter sent from the client (or add that parameter if a client didn't send it) by the server side authentication.
 Any practical way as long as you think it's simple enough can be apply in your Web API implementation.
 For examples,
 * Make a naming convention for this special parameter in database within your enterprise, then the Web API always set (replace/add) this special parameter before pass the whole input parameters dictionary to ExecuteDbApi extension method.
 It won't hurt anything, because in its low level DataBooster will match stored procedure parameter names with the input parameters dictionary that you pass in, and discard non-matched parameters.
-* Or in a traditional way, create separate Controllers for those stored procedures individually, in their internal implementation set current username and then call the ExecuteDbApi extension method. :(
+* Or in a traditional way, create separate Controllers for those stored procedures individually, in their internal implementation set current username and then call the ExecuteDbApi extension method.
 * Or in a centralized table, register that which stored procedures which parameter require current UserName input, so that in the Web API can know when it need to replace/add which input parameter.
 * etc.

 ### Performance
 * Connection Pool Tuning
 Facing with concurrent requests from different clients in different business contexts.
 DbWebApi server opens a new database connection per request.
 All requests are using the same connection string.
-So the Connection Pool Tuning is very important to the performance of the whole responsiveness.
+So the Connection Pool Tuning is important to the performance of the whole responsiveness.

 * Load Balancing
 As a completely generic web service, DbWebApi makes the distributed deployment much simpler, every nodes in the distributed environment are equivalent.
 It is easier to apply any of today's existing web server load balance techniques.